phalpern/WG21-halpern/task_block_proposal-r4.md

 behavior.

-The `task_block` that is active before a specific call to the `run` member function is not active within the asynchronous function that invoked `run`.
+The `task_block` that is active before a specific call to the `run` member function is not active within the asynchronous function that is invoked by `run`.
 (The invoked function should not, therefore, capture the `task_block` from the surrounding block.)
 [_Example:_